-ASPIRE is divided into four pillars:
+ASPIRE is divided into five pillars:

 - Career Development: Transitioning from graduate school or a postdoctoral position into the greater workplace requires planning, research, and networking.
 The ASPIRE program offers selected opportunities in each of these areas to facilitate entry into careers of choice.

 - Communications: From working with faculty and student peers in graduate school, to effective methods of communication and fostering relationships with professionals (e.g. researchers, teachers, employers) within national and global contexts, offerings in this category emphasize the importance of and need for developing competence in all aspects and modes of communication – oral, written, virtual and visual.